Public sphere: Media

 Habermas argues that the public sphere requires "specific means for transmitting information and influencing those who receive it".

-Habermas' argument shows that the media are of particular importance for constituting and maintaining a public sphere.
-Discussions about the media have therefore been of particular importance in public sphere theory.
+By definition, this means that media are fundamental for constituting and maintaining a public sphere.

 As actors in the political public sphere

 According to Habermas, there are two types of actors without whom no political public sphere could be put to work: professionals in the media system and politicians.

-For Habermas, there are five types of actors who make their appearance on the virtual stage of an established public sphere:

-(a) Lobbyists who represent special interest groups;
+For Habermas, there are five types of actors who make their appearance on the virtual stage of an established public sphere:(a) Lobbyists who represent special interest groups;

 (b) Advocates who either represent general interest groups or substitute for a lack of representation of marginalized groups that are unable to voice their interests effectively;

 (c) Experts who are credited with professional or scientific knowledge in some specialized area and are invited to give advice;

 (d) Moral entrepreneurs who generate public attention for supposedly neglected issues;

-(e) Intellectuals who have gained, unlike advocates or moral entrepreneurs, a perceived personal reputation in some field (e.g., as writers or academics) and who engage, unlike experts and lobbyists, spontaneously in public discourse with the declared intention of promoting general interests.

-Libraries have been inextricably tied to educational institutions in the modern era having developed within democratic societies.
+(e) Intellectuals who have gained, unlike advocates or moral entrepreneurs, a perceived personal reputation in some field (e.g., as writers or academics) and who engage, unlike experts and lobbyists, spontaneously in public discourse with the declared intention of promoting general interests.Libraries have been inextricably tied to educational institutions in the modern era having developed within democratic societies.
 Libraries took on aspects of the public sphere (as did classrooms), even while public spheres transformed in the macro sense.
 These contextual conditions led to a fundamental conservative rethinking of civil society institutions like schools and libraries.